oaeproject/3akai-ux/README.md

 ```

 Note that Hilary and its dependencies should be installed and running on your system before the tests can be run successfully.

+## Local Development

+By default 3akai-ux uses the Open Sans font family available from Google's Web Font CDN.
+When developing locally without a live Internet connection, that CDN will be inaccessible.
+To ensure maximum visual fidelity, those fonts can be installed as system fonts in the local machine.
+Download the entire collection from [Google](http://www.google.com/fonts#UsePlace:use/Collection:Open+Sans).